UC-Davis-molecular-computing/labelator/README.md

     If a 2D list of strings, each row is described by a list, e.g., `labels[2][3]` describes the label in row 2, column 3.
     If a dict, then the keys are (row,col) pairs, e.g., `labels[(2,3)]` describes the label in row 2, column 3.
 - *show_circles*:
-    whether to draw a circle around each label reprenseting the sticker boundary.
+    whether to draw a circle around each label representing the sticker boundary.
     Useful for ensuring label text will fit in the sticker, but typically turned off before printing the labels.
 - *font_size*: